christian-7/MultiColorSPR/README.md

 ### SMLM simulator

 We provide a simple particle simulator that generates localization maps from ground truth models.
-The folder `SMLM simulator` contains all required files as well as a ground truth example `Cep152_Sas6_GT.mat`.
-To simulate a particle dataset, open `batch_simulate.m` an follow the steps described therein.
+The folder `SMLM simulator` contains all required files as well as a ground truth example `GT_Cep152_Sas6.mat`.
+To simulate a particle dataset, open `simulate_particles_fromGT.m` and follow the steps described therein.

 Briefly, the script will perform the following actions:

-- load the ground truth model
+- load the ground truth model (scatter of expected label positions)
-- choose simulation parameters (number of particles, number of frames,  labelling efficiency)
+- define simulation parameters (number of particles, number of frames,  labelling efficiency)
 - for each simulated structure, the ground truth is randomly rotated and reduced to a number of labels based on the labelling efficiency
 - populate each simulated label with localizations simulated according to measured distributions for photon count, localization precision, as well as on- and off-time
 - generate image library